Establishing a payment plan

 - Call us at (503) 945-8200 to discuss your debt and options.

 We offer payment plans of six- to 12-month payments.
-To set up a plan, visit Revenue Online, or call us at the number above.
-Learn more by searching for "payment plan" in our frequently asked questions.
+To set up a plan, visit Revenue Online and log in, or call us at the number above.

 What you should do next